t2v/guavapt/README.md

 ## Motivation

 [Funcito](http://code.google.com/p/funcito/) is so cool!
-However Funcito can not support final classes.
+However Funcito does not support final classes.

 Since we want to use [@Value](http://projectlombok.org/features/Value.html) annotation of [Lombok](http://projectlombok.org/), we create guavapt.